jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

 Reactive computer systems, like those supporting websites, enterprise systems, or even control systems deliver value by responding to external inputs with correct information and internal changes to their state (its successful outcomes) or occasionally producing an error due to incorrect inputs or internal conditions (its scrap).
 Observability of API performance is a very common topic in DevOps practice and can be formulated as a straight forward application of the concepts defined above.

-This simplified model can be criticized as not covering information processing in multiple steps or more complex communication topologies, still the core ideas stay applicable and are easily extended to cover those cases.
+This simplified model can be criticized as not covering information processing in multiple steps or more complex communication topologies, yet the core ideas stay applicable and are easily extended to cover those cases.

 The metric definitions in the previous section rely on being able to identify Jobs, their arrival, start and complete times and fixing the metric intervals where the metrics themselves are calculated.
 The basic information for each job can be represented by a table with one row per job and the following values as columns: